ADAVALE RESOURCES LIMITED AND ITS CONTROLLED ENTITIES

 The Company does not use prescribed or pre-determined materiality thresholds for the purposes of assessing director independence but instead assesses independence on a case by case basis, having regard to the extent to which any relevant relationship or connection may materially interfere with the director’s ability to exercise unfettered and independent judgement in the discharge of their responsibilities and duties.

-Mr A Ritchie and Mr K Signavong are considered independent Directors.
-The Board believes that this is an appropriate structure given the stage of the Company’s operations, as it will be important to draw heavily on the industry experience of the members of the Board while it undertakes its strategic review to determine the Company’s future
+All directors are considered independent Directors.
+The Board intends to appoint a Managing Director as soon as it has completed a strategic review and identified the appropriate candidate.
+It is important to draw heavily on the industry experience of the members of the Board while it undertakes its strategic review to determine the Company’s future

 (f) Directors’ interests